Parallel-NetCDF/PnetCDF/sneak_peek.md

     avoid this, `ncmpi_wait()` and `ncmpi_wait_all()` now check whether the buffer is noncontiguous and size is less than 16 MiB.
 If both are true, a temporary contiguous buffer is allocated to copy the data over and used in the MPI read or write calls.
-See
-    [PR #26](https://github.com/Parallel-NetCDF/PnetCDF/pull/26).
+The size of the buffer can be adjusted through a new hint `nc_ibuf_size`.
+See `New PnetCDF hint` below and [PR #26](https://github.com/Parallel-NetCDF/PnetCDF/pull/26).
 Programs
     developed to test this issue is available in https://github.com/Parallel-NetCDF/E3SM-IO/tree/master/mpi_io_test